ckwalsh/spars/README.md

 - HTTP methods beyond GET/HEAD
 - Live file updates
 - Authentication
+- Rate limiting
+- Resource exhaustion protection
+- And more!

-It is not expected that these features will be added to Spars unless they can be done without increasing binary size and/or memory usage.
-If you are looking to serve a high-QPS site, or needing any of these features, you should use a well-known httpd (nginx, apache, etc) instead.
+If you are looking to serve a high-QPS site, or needing any of these features, you should use a well known httpd server (nginx, apache, etc) instead.

 ## Using spars

 ### Installation

-TODO
+TODO: fill this stub

 ### Configuration